tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

     print("Tinitiate: Cannot Divide by ZERO")
 finally:
     print("Tinitiate: THIS MESSAGE MUST BE PRINTED")
-# Output: Tinitiate: THIS MESSAGE MUST BE PRINTED
+# OUTPUT: Tinitiate: THIS MESSAGE MUST BE PRINTED

 # Example 3: